MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-140-Financial-Protection-Requirements-Indemnity-Agreements/subpart-F-Violations/subjectgroup-ECFR0f4dd34ac3bb074-Appendixes-Part-140/section-140.91.md

 (6) To bodily injury to a new worker arising in whole or in part out of an extraordinary nuclear occurrence.

-VI - Policy Period; Discovery Period; Application of PolicyA.
+VI—Policy Period; Discovery Period; Application of PolicyA.
 Policy Period

 The policy period of this policy begins at 12:01 a.m. on January 1, 1988 and ends at the close of December 31, 1992, Eastern Standard Time, or when all Certificates issued to form a part hereof have been cancelled, whichever first occurs.